7 Powerful Tips for Choosing the Right Farm Fence

 - Vegetation control: Keep growth off electrified wires to maintain voltage.

 - Spot repairs: Tighten a span, reset a staple, or replace a single post rather than letting problems spread.
+If the damage is widespread, our Farm Fence Repair service can restore your fence’s strength and alignment quickly.

 - Protection: Treat wood where appropriate and touch up coatings on cut metal ends to slow corrosion.